\"Writing.Com

 First idea, ahead of time, pre-cut quarter inch rents in the flag, below the lowest star in the right-hand corner of the blue field, then through a white stripe and red stripe toward the center of the flag and just below and to the right of that star; the audience won't see the cuts and it saves you struggling to punch your knife through the fabric.

-Second idea, replace the knife, instead raise a small scissors, and add this to the narrative; "It is believed that during a visit in 1777 by members of the flag design committee, Betsy Ross demonstrated that two snips with scissors on a piece of folded cloth would create the five-pointed star that we recognize on our flags and official seals today."
-(Proceed to fold a bit of the flag, to snip under a star, next fold and snip under a red stripe, then a white stipe, creating the rents in the fabric.)
+, replace the knife, instead raise a small scissors, and add this to the narrative; "It is believed that during a visit in 1777 by members of the flag design committee, they presented a sketch showing the six-pointed stars favored by George Washington and other members of the Masonic Lodges.
+But Betsy Ross demonstrated that a single snip with scissors on a piece of folded cloth would more quickly create the five-pointed star that we recognize today on our flags and official seals."

-A FINAL note: this Flag Retirement would work with non-scout youth groups as well; change the call out from "quartermaster" to "citizen." ***/////
+A FINAL note: this Flag Retirement would work with non-scout youth groups as well; change the call out from "Quartermaster" to "Citizen." ***/////

 © Copyright 2024 foxtale (foxtale at Writing.Com).
 All rights reserved.